 – Mel Pink, Jackson Moving and Storage

-Want to plan ahead so you can know your profits in advance?
-With Truckstop.com Load Board Pro, owner-operators like you can plan multiple trips, which allows you to be more strategic in your trip routes and make more money in the process.
+Want to plan ahead so you can estimate your profits in advance?
+With Truckstop.com Load Board Pro, owner-operators like you can plan multiple trips to be more strategic in your trip routes and make more money in the process.

-When planning in advance, make sure you’ve got a solid understanding of your cost per mile.
-It’s a fundamental calculation every owner-operator should know, arguably the single most important number you need to get a clear view of your profit margins.
-Once you’ve established your cost per mile, you can start making adjustments to get this number down, so more money goes into your pocket.
+When planning, make sure you have a solid understanding of your cost per mile.
+It’s a fundamental calculation that every owner-operator should know.
+In fact, it’s arguably the single most important number you need to get a clear view of your profit margins.
+Once you’ve established your cost per mile, you can start making adjustments to get this number down so more money stays in your pocket.